Guest writer for Wake Up World

-Some months ago I had a book recommended to me, The Elephant Whisperer, by Lawrence Anthony.
+Some time ago I had a book recommended to me, The Elephant Whisperer: My Life with the Herd in the African Wild by Lawrence Anthony.
 And as the author quickly states, the whisperer is the elephant!
 It is a very well written and truly inspiring book.
 Why I am mentioning this is that the book is actually about consciousness … although the (now sadly deceased) author might not have realised this at the time of writing.

 In the way of wildlife – without their human insight into the ways of man – there is no instant understanding of the great generosity of spirit that Lawrence extends to the herd, and the dominant female does her best to kill him.
 After the traumatic and very difficult move, the herd begins their introduction to the new game reserve in a comparatively small area that is fenced in with an electrified fence.
 This is entirely necessary.
 In much of his spare time, Lawrence stands on the safe side of the fence and talks to the matriarch of the herd.
 She responds by regularly charging him, only just stopping in time to avoid the fence.
 He tells her he understands her anger, and how beautiful she is.
 Clearly, he loves her.